 Modified side plank elbow to knee

 On your knees, lower the right hand down to the ground to the right of your body; making sure the right shoulder stays over the right wrist.
 Then extend the left leg out as high as your hip.
-Place your left hand behind your head, and crunch the left elbow towards the left thigh.
+Place your left hand behind your head, and crunch the left elbow toward the left thigh.
 Your body may not move very much, but you’ll feel the left side waist engaging.
 Repeat this 10 times, then switch sides.